eapearce/shopping_list/docs/tutorial/setup_pc.md

 If you don't see the list of users, or receive an error in any step of the procedure, investigate and correct the error before continuing.
-Some common situations that cause errors include:
+Some common situations that cause errors include the following scenarios:

 1. You mistyped a command.
 2. You aren't in the correct directory.
 3. A required software component didn't install correctly.
 4. A required software component isn't up to date.

-If you see the list of users from the service, you're ready to do the tutorials.